narengan/cis/known-limitations.md

 * When adding the request header name for a health check, use `Host`.
 Using lower-case `host` for a health check fails.

-## Web Application Firewall
- * For groups that are disabled by default, changing the mode or enablement of an individual rule in that group might result in an error.
-To work around this issue you can enable and disable the group prior to modifying the rules.